-Signals that had characteristics of odontocete clicks, but could not be classified to species were labeled as unclassified odontocetes.
-Clicks were left unclassified if too few clicks were detected in a time bin (< 20 clicks / minute), if they did not match documented click type, or if detected clicks were of poor quality (e.g. low amplitude or masked).
+Signals that had characteristics of odontocete clicks but could not be classified to species were labeled as unclassified odontocetes.
+Clicks were left unclassified if too few clicks were detected in a time bin (< 20 clicks / minute), if they did not match any documented click types, or if detected clicks were of poor quality (e.g., low amplitude or masked).

-- Unclassified clicks were detected throughout the recording period at all eight sites (Figure 111, Figure 112). - There was no discernible diel pattern for unclassified clicks (Figure 113, Figure 114).
+- Unclassified clicks were detected throughout the recording period at all eight sites, but were highest at the five most northern sites (Figure 111; Figure 112). - At most sites there was no discernible diel pattern for unclassified clicks, but at sites OC, BC, and WC there were more clicks during nighttime hours in the winter (Figure 113; Figure 114).

 Figure 111.
-Weekly presence (black bars) of unclassified click detections between April 2016 and June 2017 at sites HZ, OC, NC, and BC.
+Weekly presence (black bars) of unclassified click detections between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.

 Figure 112.
-Weekly presence (black bars) of unclassified click detections between April 2016 and June 2017 at sites WC, GS, BP, and BS.
+Weekly presence (black bars) of unclassified click detections between June 2017 and June 2018 at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 47.

 Figure 113.
-Unclassified lick detections in five-minute bins (blue bars) at sites HZ, OC, NC, and BC.
+Unclassified click detections in five-minute bins (blue bars) at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 49.